andreacpk/CIxMG/prediction/README.md

  - columns name for ranking
  - bool for each column name indicating the ascending order or not

-For now, the separator of the datasets needs to be set in the example.py file.
+The separator of the datasets needs to be set in the example.py file.